clapautius/purple-rest/README.md

 * `.../v1/FORMAT/accounts/all` - accounts list

+* `.../v1/FORMAT/accounts/ACC_NAME/status` - get the active status for account; it can be "Active", "Offline", "Unknown" or another status reported by libpurple.
+ * *ACC_NAME* can be *all* - in this case get the active status for all the accounts

 * `.../v1/FORMAT/accounts/ACC_NAME/statuses` - get all statuses for account
+ * *ACC_NAME* can be *all* - in this case get the statuses of all the accounts

 * `.../v1/FORMAT/my-messages/` - all *my messages*
 * `.../v1/FORMAT/my-messages/start_from/MSG_ID` - *my messages* starting with *MSG_ID*